-Gateway Reviews are reviews of projects (capital and recurrent investments) by independent experts at up to seven defined decision points (or gates) in a project or programs life-cycle.
+Gateway Reviews are reviews of projects (capital investments and recurrent expenditure) by independent experts at up to seven defined decision points (or gates) in a project or programs life-cycle.

 The project's significant stakeholders are interviewed and key documents relevant to the stage of the project are examined.
 A gateway review is not an audit, a detailed technical review or an enquiry, but a review by experienced 'peers' to provide an independent view of the project and increase its chance of success.